phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

             this.$f7.mainView.history = ['/'];
          }

-    <div class="alert--tip">This is basically a hack to keep the page at the top of the stack in terms of navigation and history. </div>
+    <div class="alert--tip">Don't worry too much about this syntax since it's Framework7 specific, just understand that it ensures this page is kept at the top of the stack in terms of navigation and history since it's meant to be a top-level page (versus one that is only navigated to like Results or Details). </div>

 5. The final export block should look like the following: